 2. Emotion as an Affective State

-Emotion is often described as an affective state, meaning it involves feelings such as:
+Emotion in psychology is often described as an affective state, meaning it involves feelings such as:

 - Joy